THE READER’S CHARACTER AS THE FOCUS

 That approach works—to a point.

-But sooner or later you discover a sobering truth: the difference between a merely adequate reading and a truly transformative one is not primarily a matter of technique.
+Sooner or later you discover a sobering truth: the difference between a merely adequate reading and a truly transformative one is not mainly a matter of technique.
 It is a matter of character.
-The reader’s stage of formation—how they regulate themselves, how they use power, how they handle uncertainty, how they meet endings—shapes everything they perceive, interpret, and offer.
+How a reader regulates themselves, uses power, handles uncertainty, and meets endings shapes what they perceive, how they interpret, and what they offer.

 - Chariot: technical agency—steering a reading with clarity and skill